-It wasn’t the Lyon had seen the skeleton.
-Erin seen him come in earlier—from where?
+It wasn’t that Lyon had seen the skeleton.
+Erin had seen him come in earlier—from where?
 And introduced him, but each time Lyon saw him she screamed.
 Loudly.

 It was almost funny, except that Lyonette had even less fondness for Erin’s skeleton, if that were possible.